Editor’s Note: This post has been updated with fresh links and new content.

 For marketing my site, highlighting these brands is better than showing a recommendation from a “no-name” business owner.

-In fact, highlighting “no-names” would actually hurt my marketing, as it would imply that the I haven’t worked with any highly successful clients… aka… my clients don’t become highly successful.
+In fact, highlighting “no-names” could actually hurt my marketing.
+It might imply that I haven’t worked with any highly successful clients — which means my clients don’t become highly successful.

-If you don’t have a big audience and you’ve never worked with any reputable brands, go guest post for some popular publications in your industry and slap an “as seen in” tag next to their logos on your site.
+If you don’t have a big audience and you’ve never worked with any reputable brands, write guest posts for popular publications in your industry.
+Then slap an “as seen in” tag next to their logos on your site.

 By now, you’ve written the copy for your entire landing page.